We might ask ourselves “Why do we need energy efficient appliances”? And the answer is really another question – “Why waste our future?”

 What’s more, energy efficient appliances in the home mean we have a better chance of meeting our 2050 net zero goal – drastically reducing carbon emissions as well as balancing continued emissions by schemes that offset an equivalent amount of greenhouse gases from the atmosphere.

-A year ago, the UK government became the first in the world to commit to net zero targets, a bold move designed to lead the way to a world less troubled by crises in the changing climate.
+In 2021, the UK government became the first in the world to commit to net zero targets, a bold move designed to lead the way to a world less troubled by crises in the changing climate.
 That was spurred by the Intergovernmental Panel on Climate Change warning that to avoid the most catastrophic impacts of the climate crisis we have to limit global warming to below 1.5°C.

 There are some tough milestones, which actually may get a boost as we recover from the worst of COVID-19 and reignite the economy shaped around green goals.
 For instance, we will need to make a million homes carbon neutral every year between now and 2050.